top of page

 Screenshot 2023-12-20 at 2.07.54 PM.png

-The Board of Trustees at Poroutawhao School plays an important role in the governance and direction of the school.
+The Poroutawhao School Board plays an important role in the governance and direction of the school.
 The board has overall responsibility for the school and works actively with the principal to set the strategy, goals, and objectives.
-The board has 5 seats for community representatives, 1 seat for a teacher representative, and 1 for the principal.
+The board has 4 seats for community representatives, 1 seat for a teacher representative, and 1 for the principal.

 The board is made up of the following people: